netbox-community/netbox-zero-to-hero/modules/3-adding-the-kit/3-video-script.md

 So the other roles are access switch, wireless access point, patch panel and console server.
 Once again click send to make the call, and we have another successful request with a 201 response message back from the NetBox server, and the response contains a list of the newly created device role instances.

-Now tou could switch back to check this in the Web interface, but instead why not make use of another API call do this - there is a GET request on the collection that makes a call to the device roles API end point once again.
+Now you could switch back to check this in the Web interface, but instead why not make use of another API call do this - there is a GET request on the collection that makes a call to the device roles API end point once again.

 Note that this request making use of the 'brief' format by appending ?brief=1 onto the end of the request.